magsout/maintain-aspect-ratio-css/README.md

 	```
 4. Width

-Change width and height will adapter automatically to keep aspect ratio
+Change width and height will adapt automatically to keep aspect ratio

 		.test1
 		{